Q. Can I buy a firearm in another country and bring it into Canada?

 An export permit is required for any class of firearm being exported to a country other than the United States, even if the export is only temporary – for example, if someone takes a firearm to another country to hunt or to target shoot.
 When individuals apply for an export permit, they must include an import permit from the country of destination and from any other countries that the firearm will be travelling through en route.

-To get an application and more information, individuals may contact the Export Controls Division of the Department of Foreign Affairs and International Trade Canada (DFAIT) at 1-800-267-8376 or 613-944-4000, or by sending a fax to 613-996-9709.
-Faxed information should include a mailing address where DFAIT can send an application form.
+To get an application and more information, individuals may contact the Export Controls Division of the Global Affairs Canada (GAC) at 1-800-267-8376 or 613-944-4000, or by sending a fax to 613-996-9709.
+Faxed information should include a mailing address where GAC can send an application form.

 Authorities of the country to which the firearms are being exported and any other countries that the firearms may be passing through should be contacted for information on requirements under their laws.